S3-working-group/s3-practical-guide/docs/all.md

 **Need:** The lack of something wanted or deemed necessary (a requirement).

-**Objection:** An argument relating to a (proposed) agreement or activity that reveals unintended consequences you’d rather avoid, or that demonstrates worthwhile ways to improve.
+**Objection:** An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you'd rather avoid, or demonstrates worthwhile ways to improve.

 **Objective:** A (specific) result that a person or team or organization wants to achieve; an aim or a goal.